CustomComputingGroup/MLO/README.md

 ************************************************************************************************************************

-##Current version is v1.x.x.

-The version vA.B.C. follow the convention:
+##Version convention vA.B.C.

 -----------------------------------------------------------------------------------------------------------------------
 ###A
 -----------------------------------------------------------------------------------------------------------------------

-Within all of the revisions starting with number A the fitness and configuration scripts should be compatible.
+Within a revision starting with number A the fitness and configuration scripts should be compatible.

 -----------------------------------------------------------------------------------------------------------------------
 ###B